chousmith/simple-todos-angular/README.md

 ok well not that one because i think i already did

-oh and you can meteor deploy --delete ... if you are not wanting it any more ther
+oh and if you are not wanting it any more there there you can

-`meteor`

-To push this to the clouds, like chousmithtodos.meteor.com , just

-`meteor deploy chousmithtods.meteor.com`
+`meteor deploy --delete whateveryournamewas.meteor.com`

-ok well not that one because i think i already did

-oh and you can meteor deploy --delete ... if you are not wanting it any more there. maybe

 ## todos for todos